jonathanulco/laurakalbag-dot-com/content/posts/photography-on-manual-11-overlay/index.md

 A weird experiment that almost works…

-{{< figured caption="**Sleeping in Spring.** Mucking about with overlaying a couple of photos.
+{{< figure caption="**Sleeping in Spring.** Mucking about with overlaying a couple of photos.
 It’s a bit more editing than multiple exposures, but a similar style.
 I was just flicking through the layer blending modes and found something that looked a bit different.
 Here I’ve layered a couple of blending modes and erased some areas to bring Oskar’s face out" >}}
   {{< imgsrcset original="DSCF4954-small.jpg" alt="Dog lying on sofa overlaid with yellow tree blossom" >}}
-{{< /figured >}}
+{{< /figure >}}